krathalan/waybar-modules/README.md

 # waybar-modules
-A repository of C programs I use for custom waybar modules.
+A repository of programs I use for custom waybar modules.

 The font used for icons is `ttf-material-design-icons` from the AUR.
 You can easily patch the source files if you have a different font/icon you wish to use.